Congenital Breast Surgery

 Breast implants can be used in congenital breast surgery to help even the volume and the shape of the breasts.
 Breast implants, either saline or silicone, are available in multiple shapes and sizes.
 The implant can be placed through multiple incisions, most commonly in the fold under the breast.
 The breast pocket is created through this incision, most commonly under the muscle, or over the muscle.
-At this point temporary breast implants are placed and the size and position of the breast implant is confirmed with the patient in the sitting position prior to choosing the final breast implant.
-The final breast implant is placed in the breast pocket after removal of the temporary sizer and irrigation of the breast pocket with anti-biotic irrigation.
+At this point, temporary breast implants are placed and the size and position of the breast implant are confirmed with the patient in the sitting position prior to choosing the final breast implant.
+The final breast implant is placed in the breast pocket after removal of the temporary sizer and irrigation of the breast pocket with antibiotic irrigation.
 No drains are used for primary breast augmentation surgery.
 The incisions are closed with internal sutures and covered with a clear plastic dressing.

 Breast Tissue Expander:

 A tissue expander is a shaped breast implant that is gradually inflated with saline to help stretch and expand the breast tissue and skin, so a stable breast implant can be placed safely.
 In congenital breast deformities, such as a tuberous breast, the lower breast skin and breast tissue is very tight and constricted forcing the breast tissue to protrude through the areola.
 A tissue expander is placed through multiple incisions, most commonly in the fold under the breast.
 The breast pocket is created through this incision, most commonly under the muscle, or over the muscle.
 The breast tissue expander (s) is placed and the size and position of the expander is confirmed with the patient in the sitting position.
 The breast tissue expander is gradually filled through a “port” which is located on the expander or connected to the expander through a buried tube (remote port).